What Is a Call Cadence? And Are You Actually Following One?

 Double-tapping is calling the same number back-to-back within minutes of an unanswered call.
 Reps do it because it feels productive.
 It is not.

 From the prospect's perspective, back-to-back calls from an unknown number feel like an emergency or a nuisance, neither of which puts them in a buying mood.
 From a technical standpoint, double-tapping is one of the fastest ways to get your outbound numbers flagged as spam.
 And once that happens, your entire cadence is broken regardless of how well-structured it is.
 A flagged number can drop your contact rate below 1% overnight.
 That's why spam remediation isn't optional for any team running a real outbound cadence.
-If you're not actively monitoring your number reputation while running a call cadence, read your outbound numbers aren't flagged right now — that's not the same as being safe.

 The rule is simple: one call, wait, then move on to the next lead.
 Come back on schedule.
 Calling more in a shorter window doesn't increase your chances of connecting.
 It increases your chances of getting blocked.